Terms of Engagement

 • send you communications and provide personal details for marketing purposes (including provision of details to third parties).

-We will take reasonable steps to ensure any such recipient (other than a regulatory body) keeps such information confidential on the same basis we maintain in respect to your information (see clause 8).
+We will take reasonable steps to ensure any such recipient (other than a regulatory body) keeps such information confidential on the same basis we maintain in respect to your information (see section 6).

 We may mention that you are a client for promotional purposes.

-We may collect, store, use and disclose your personal information for the purposes of providing the services described in the engagement letter to you and to comply with our obligations in section 9 above and in accordance with the disclosure exceptions outlined in section 8 above.
+We may collect, store, use and disclose your personal information for the purposes of providing the services described in this engagement letter to you and to comply with our obligations in section 15 above and in accordance with the disclosure exceptions outlined in section 6 above.
 We will comply with the Privacy Act 2020 when collecting, storing, using and sharing your personal information.
-Our Privacy Policy provides further details of our privacy practices and our obligations to you.

 To the maximum extent permitted by law, our maximum aggregate liability (including of all our directors and members) under or in connection with this engagement letter or its subject matter is limited to $1,000,000 in Professional Indemnity per claim.
 You agree not to bring any claim against any of our directors, members or employees in their personal capacity.
 To the maximum extent permitted by law, we are not liable to you for: